-If seeing your child raised in a two-parent household is important to you, consider the birth father’s sporadic behavior and how it might play out in the future.
+If having your child raised by two involved parents is important to you, consider the birth father’s sporadic behavior and how it might play out in the future.
 Consider how it affects you now and how it could affect your child in the future.

 Even if the father of the baby wants you to keep the baby, your child may have a father whom you and your child won’t be able to rely on.
 Adoption can provide a stable, two-parent home to match the life you have envisioned for your baby.